MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/devops-toolchain.md

 Continuous Operations is a focus that helps organizations maintain continuity of output between internal systems and customers through the uninterrupted delivery of critical services or functions.
 The goals of Continuous Operations are:

 - To reduce or eliminate the need for planned downtimes or interruptions such as scheduled maintenance, capacity optimization and deployment.
-- To increase overall reliability and resiliency of systems in three aspects: with people, process, and tools.
+- To increase overall reliability and resiliency of systems in three aspects: with people, processes, and tools.

 Use cloud-native tools to: